 It’s a testament to the Swedes’ sheer excellence that even their rarities collection is essential listening.
 The punishing melee of War saw the band experimenting with programmed drums that would further revolutionise their sound on subsequent releases, while the three tracks from their eponymous EP displayed signs of the extraordinary band they’d become.

 Taking the bulging thrash of Metallica’s …And Justice For All and mutating it beyond almost all recognition, the Umeå band laid a blueprint with their debut’s jazzy rhythmic complexities, cutting-edge sound and ominous worldview.
 A quarter of a century later, the likes of Internal Evidence still sound completely thrilling.

-Such is Meshuggah's standard, that their most recent release doesn't even crack their top five albums.
+Such is Meshuggah's standard, that an album as monolithic as Koloss doesn't even crack their top five.
 All of the band's enviable qualities were there for all to see on Koloss, while the hulking Demiurge and sinister Break Those Bones Whose Sinews Gave It Motion saw them still striving to push metal further into new realms.

 Following on from the insane 21-minute-long I (2004), this single 47-minute piece of music is the band’s most experimental and genre-defying release.
 Using programmed drums to make Tomas Haake’s rhythms even more incomprehensible as well as all manner of textures and tricks, Catch Thirtythree was an incomparable, hellish descent into the abyss.

 4. Chaosphere (1998)

 Upping the heaviness and technicality, New Millennium Cyanide Christ and Neurotica are still undeniably catchy despite sounding like a horde of sentient robotic vikings on a murderous berserker frenzy.
 Listen to the end of closer Elastic and see whether your brain will be transported to a higher plane or simply dissolve under the strain.